 If your initial room preference is not met, you may inquire about the room transfer process at the front desk in your hall after you move in.

 Transfers are made when space is available.
 Changing rooms without permission from your residence life coordinator is not permitted.

 If you have a disability, chronic health condition or an assistance animal, it is important to contact the Student Access Center, which will facilitate all requests for special accommodations.
 A student requesting special accommodations is encouraged to schedule a hall tour before making any housing decisions.
 Housing and Dining Services will consult with the Student Access Center on all special accommodation requests.

-Purchase of a meal plan is required, even if you are participating in the Summer Connect Program.
+Purchase of a meal plan is required.
 Housing and Dining Services staff take pride in providing a variety of convenient dining options that offer contemporary, great tasting and nutritious meals.
 A from-scratch philosophy is credited as “K-State’s secret ingredient.”
 Housing and Dining Services’ claim of excellence is supported by several national culinary, nutritional and managerial awards.